Man dies one week after being hit by car while crossing Tucson street

-A pedestrian has died from injuries he received last month after being struck by a vehicle while in a crosswalk on East Pima Street, west of North Wilmot Road, according to the Sgt.
-Pete Dugan with the Tucson Police Department.
+A pedestrian has died from injuries he received last month when he was struck by a vehicle while in a crosswalk on East Pima Street, west of North Wilmot Road, according to Sgt.
+Pete Dugan of the Tucson Police Department.

 Police say Daniel Benavidez, 49, was injured on March 26 as he was walking southbound in a marked and painted crosswalk on East Pima Street at North Rook Avenue at 10 p.m.